-I am a consultant counselling psychologist, a CBT specialist, a Mindfulness trainer, a Couples therapist and a Business coach.
+I am a consultant psychologist, a CBT specialist, a Mindfulness trainer, a Couples therapist and a Business coach.

 As an integrative practitioner, I have gathered an extensive training and experience in various settings in primary and secondary care NHS and private services.
 These include King’s college Hospital Counselling and Psychotherapy Service, where I helped those who struggle with various health conditions, worked with palliative care, stroke, diabetes and HIV and with common and severe mental health difficulties.